 Before the Fireworks

-- Identify a safe space for your pet: Whether it be a bathroom, a large, well-ventilated closet, or even somewhere in the basement, introduce them to the space in advance so they can imbue beds or blankets with their scent to make it feel same and familiar.
+- Identify a safe space for your pet: Whether it be a bathroom, a large, well-ventilated closet or even somewhere in the basement, introduce them to the space in advance by placing a calming orthopedic bed or kennel.
+That way they can imbue beds or blankets with their scent to make it feel safe and familiar.

-- Make it a zen space: Once you find a safe space, make it comfortable with lots of cozy furnishings and toys.
+- Make it a zen space: Close windows, close curtains, close doors—maybe even put a blanket over their kennel or crate—to muffle the loud noises.
+Make it comfortable with lots of cozy furnishings and toys.
+Maybe add in some calming pheromones.

-- Add white noise: It can be a good idea to add in some white noise such as a fan or a white noise machine to help mute and moderate the startling effect of outside noise.
+- Add white noise: It can be a good idea to add in some white noise such as a fan or a white noise machine to help mute and moderate the startling effect of the loud booms.
+“Either turn on a bathroom vent fan or use one of our white noise machines—and give them something to keep them entertained (maybe a KONG, frozen, with some peanut butter in it),” says Dr. Nelson.

 - Work with a professional: If you've observed your pet reacting to noise, it's a good idea to work with a professional dog trainer or behaviorist who can do a “dry run” with some of the same stimuli, like flashing lights or louder-than-normal noises—but in a safe and controlled environment.
 If your pet gives you wags and purr you're on the right track.
 If not, you’ll know to take precautions on the big night.